 As part of IHG's COVID-19 response, any free night certificates set to expire between March 1 and December 30, 2020, have had their validity extended to December 31, 2020.
 Also, all new certificates issued in 2020 have an 18-month validity.

-If you don't have the IHG Rewards Premier Card yet, you can still get a whopping 125,000 bonus points after spending $3,000 on purchases within the first three months of account opening.
+If you don't have the IHG Rewards Premier Card yet, you can still get a whopping 140,000 bonus points after spending $3,000 on purchases in the first 3 months from account opening.
 And as you can see above, those points stretch further than before.

 - Platinum Elite status as long as you remain a Premier card member